defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 The aspect ratio is an optional parameter.
 If omitted the intrinsic aspect ratio of the receiver is used.

+TODO: Be more precise.
+Parent offers size to the child, child takes all space in at least one direction, then returns the space needed in the other direction to maintaint the desired aspect ratio and content mode.

 ### Fixed Size
 {:.no_toc}